dimaTarhan/first-form/README.md

 # First Form
-This is the Good Travel form-page - my first form in web.
+This is the page "Good Travel form" - my first form in web.
 ## Technologies
 + HTML
 + CSS